nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * **[geometry choices](#geometry)**: the size and shape of city features &mdash; building heights, block sizes, and street lane widths
   * **[elevator choices](#elevator)**: stairs, elevators, and escalators vs. flights of wheelchair ramps

-## <a name="transportation"></a>(7) Transportation design choices

-The kinematic city design calls for:
-  * no traffic lights
-  * no stop signs
-  * no open roads
-  * no large intersections
-  * no cars within city limits
-    * no private cars
-    * no taxis
-    * no ubers, lyfts
-    * no waymos and self-driving cars
-  * no rail within city limits
-    * no subways
-    * no light rail
-    * no trollies or trams
-  * no airborne traffic within city limits
-    * no delivery drones
-    * no helicopters
-    * no gondolas
-  * no large vehicles
-    * no busses
-    * no trucks
-    * no mass transit
-  * no gas engine vehicles
-    * no motorcycles
-  * no fast vehicles
-    * no motorcycles

-Instead, we have
-  * rain-sheltered pedestrian sidewalks
-  * rain-sheltered bike lanes for narrow, low-power, modest-speed vehicles
-    * segways
-    * mopeds (electric)
-    * bicycles
-    * cargo trikes
-    * scooters
-    * skateboards

-## <a name="layout"></a>(8) Layout design choices

-The kinematic city recipe calls for:
-  * no single-story ranch houses and no other single-story buildings
-  * no skyscrapers and no high rises
-  * no suburban sprawl
-  * no highways
-  * no roads with lanes wide enough for cars and trucks

-Instead, we have:
-  * mid-rise buildings of about six stories, similar to Paris
-  * roads with narrow lanes for narrow vehicles
-  * density of

-## <a name="elevator"></a>(9) Elevator design choices

-The kinematic city design recipe calls for:
-  * no elevators
-  * no stairs
-  * no escalators

-The only way to go "upstairs" or "downstairs" in a pinq city is by using
-  * sloped hallways
-  * sloped sidewalks
-  * sloped bike paths
-  * flights of wheelchair ramps

-This idea sounds crazy to most people when they first hear it, because it's so different from all the normal buildings and cities that we're used to.

-However, if you run the numbers, and run simulations, it turns out that getting rid of elevators and stairs works out just fine.
-Instead of making it harder to get places, having no elevators makes it **faster** to get between any two random locations.
-Plus this design is greener, works better after a natural disaster, can be built more quickly, is less expensive to build, and is less expensive to maintain.

 ---